Power of quantum measurement in simulating unphysical operations: Entry Extraction

 Entry extraction maps extract entry-wise information of an input quantum state and mix these entries with zeros to form an output matrix for further processing.
-Below is the mathematical definition of an entry extraction map.
+Below is the mathematical definition of an entry extraction map. \begin{definition} Suppose $\cI = \{ i_k \}_{k=0}^{d'-1} \subseteq [d]$ is an indexed set with increasing order.
+For a set of indexed pairs $A \subseteq \{ (j, k) \mid j \leq k,~ i_j, i_k \in \cI \}$, the corresponding entry extraction map $\cE$ is defined as